-The European Register for Multiple Sclerosis (EUReMS) is a tool EMSP is developing to assess, compare and enhance the status of people with MS throughout the EU, enabling better data for better outcomes.
+The European Register for Multiple Sclerosis (EUReMS) is a cross-border MS data collection system which EMSP and the project stakeholders developed between 2011 and 2014, enabling better data for better outcomes.

 The test phase studies will address: Epidemiology of MS, Disease Modifying Drugs Access and Long term Efficacy, Quality of life in MS and Health Economics.
 These studies will be run between April 2013 and June 2014.